matt-richardson/matt-richardson.github.io/_posts/2016-03-29-continuous-integration-with-octopus-deploy-step-templates.markdown

 * check all the required metadata parameters are supplied
 * check that all params are used in the script body
 * check that tests exist
+* run static analysis tests using [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer)
 * etc

 And finally, in our build script, if we are running on the build server, we can upload to Octopus using the api.
-(It's always a good idea to make sure the script that the build server runs is also runnable locally, as well as on the server, with minimal differences.)
+(It's always a good idea to make sure the script that the build server runs is also runnable locally, as well as on the server, with as few differences as possible.)

 To summarise the process:
   * for each step template / script module
    * run template/module specific pester tests (in -passthru mode, saving the output to an xml file)
    * run generic tests (again, in -passthru mode, saving the output to an xml file)
-   * extract metadata from the template
+   * extract metadata from the template / module
    * create json
    * download the current step template from the server version
    * upload if current version is different to server version

 ## Powershell modules

 This began life as a plain old `build.ps1` file, that while it worked, it was growing unwieldy.
-With a stellar contribution from one of the Asos team, [Paul Marston](https://github.com/paulmarsy), this was converted into a proper powershell module that can be used both during step template development and for an automated build process.
+With a stellar contribution from one of the Asos team, [Paul Marston](https://github.com/paulmarsy), this was converted into a proper powershell module that can be used both during local development and for an automated build process.
 Hopefully, we should be able to publish this onto the [powershell gallery](https://powershellgallery.com) soon.

+One of the benefits of doing this as a powershell module was the ease of adding some helper cmdlets for local use. `New-StepTemplate`, `New-ScriptModule` and `New-ScriptValidationTest` cmdlets are available to make it super easy to do local development.

 ## Automatic test run & publish

-Using [TeamCity](https://jetbrains.com/teamcity) for the build server, we just call our `Invoke-TeamCityCiUpload` cmdlet, and use the [Xml Reporting build feature](https://confluence.jetbrains.com/display/TCD9/XML+Report+Processing) to import the test results.
+Using [TeamCity](https://jetbrains.com/teamcity) for the build server, once we have downloaded and imported the module, we just call `Invoke-TeamCityCiUpload -uploadIfSuccessful`, and use the [Xml Reporting build feature](https://confluence.jetbrains.com/display/TCD9/XML+Report+Processing) to import the test results.

 ## No really, show me the code